A Brief History of Debian

 - How hard is it to install Debian on my own?

 Thanks to Debian's popularity, well-written and comprehensive documentation and installation guides are available online.
 You should have no trouble finding the right one for you.

-However, if you are inexperienced and if this is your first time installing a server OS, you might seek out some expert expert advice.
+However, if you are inexperienced and if this is your first time installing a server OS, you might want to seek out some expert advice.

 No. Debian uses off-the-shelf technology and since it's free, there is really nothing to worry about.

-There aren’t too many, at least not from a hosting perspective.
-Much is just a question of what you value.
+There aren't too many, at least not from a hosting perspective.
+It's just a question of what you value.

 For example, Ubuntu is optimized to favor new technology and features.
 In contrast, Debian tends to lag behind because of its focus on stability.